Kururin Squash!: Sales

 In Japan, Kururin Squash! reached the eighteenth position on sales charts during its initial launch week, selling 5,745 copies.
-The game only placed among the top thirty weekly video game sales one additional time the following week.
+It only placed among the top thirty weekly video game sales one additional time the following week.
 Kururin Squash! sold a total of 18,562 copies in Japan from release to December 20, 2004.
 It was the third lowest-selling GameCube game in 2004 and the second lowest-selling first-party game behind Eternal Darkness: Sanity's Requiem, subsequently making it the lowest-selling entry in the Kururin series, despite being sold at a budget price comparative to other GameCube titles.